Vek17/TabletopTweaks-Base/README.md

         * Greater Magic Weapon no longer stacks with existing enhancement bonuses.
     * Hellfire Ray
         * Hellfire Ray no longer has the Fire descriptor.
+    * Legendary Proportions
+        * Now only increases size by one step instead of two.
     * Magical Vestment
         * Magical Vestment now enhances your armor instead of granting a floating modifier.
     * Microscopic Proportions
         * Microscopic Proportions now correctly grants a size bonus instead of an untyped bonus.
     * Mind Blank
         * Mind blank now makes you immune to detection with divination effects like see invisibility and true seeing.
+    * Power From Death
+        * Now correctly lasts rounds per level instead of minutes per level.
     * Remove Fear
         * Remove Fear no longer grants immunity to shaken and fear.
     * Remove Sickness